MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 {.square}

 ##### Religion
 The region is theologically diverse, but most people are very private in their worship.
-All of the Prime Deities are equally represented throughout the region, but .
+All of the Prime Deities are equally represented throughout the region.

 ##### Settlements
 The major settlements in the region are: